Ethiopia ratifies Nile treaty in snub to Egypt

 Egyptian President Mohamed Mursi said on Monday he did not want "war" but would keep "all options open", prompting Ethiopia to say it was ready to defend its $4.7 billion (3 billion pounds) Great Renaissance Dam near the border with Sudan.

-Ethiopia and five other Nile basin countries - Burundi, Kenya, Rwanda, Tanzania and Uganda - have now signed a deal effectively stripping Cairo of its veto, based on colonial-era treaties, over dam projects on the Nile, source of nearly all of Egypt's water.
+Six Nile basin countries including Ethiopia have signed a deal effectively stripping Cairo of its veto, which is based in colonial-era treaties, over dam projects on the Nile, source of nearly all Egypt's water.

 Ethiopia's late leader Meles Zenawi had delayed parliamentary ratification until Egypt elected a new government.